Common customs clearance mistakes – and how companies can avoid them

 Accurate customs documentation forms the foundation of successful international trade operations.
 Commercial invoices must contain precise product descriptions, correct tariff classifications, and accurate valuations that align with customs regulations.
 Missing or inconsistent information across shipping documents creates immediate red flags for customs officials, triggering delays and potential penalties.

 Essential documentation varies between import and export operations, requiring different approaches to compliance management.
-Import clearances typically require commercial invoices, packing lists, EORI numbers, and arrival documentation, such as AREX numbers from shipping carriers.
+Import clearances typically require commercial invoices, packing lists, EORI numbers, and arrival documentation with proper shipment tracking references from carriers.
 Export procedures require similar commercial documentation, plus specific exit-point information, and may require certificates of origin such as EUR.1, ATR, or T2L documents, depending on destination countries and trade agreements.

 Documentation timing and preparation